P-CHARDAT/TS-Wrath_and_Glory_CS/README.md

 ### Inspirations

-Thanks to PanoramicPanda and his w40k diceRoller [a link](https://mod.io/g/talespire/m/warhammer-40k-dice-roller) It break the ground to help me deal with the log messages after rolling the dice.
+Thanks to PanoramicPanda and his w40k diceRoller [a link](https://mod.io/g/talespire/m/warhammer-40k-dice-roller) It helped me deal with the log messages after rolling the dice.
 I also took inspiration from the generic character sheet.

 Thanks for reading this !
 Don't be to harsh, i did this in 3 days :P